sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. On the automation dashboard, find the automation you want to delete.
 1. Hover over the action menu and select the delete icon.
 1. To delete the automation, click **Confirm**.

+## Automation Use Cases and Examples

+### Segment-triggered Automation

+With this functionality, new contacts can flow into and out of Automations more… automatically!
+For example, if you have a segment of “Free plan customers” who you're nurturing to become paid customers, you can do the following:

+1. Create a segment of all contacts whose custom field “Plan Type” value is “Free”
+1. Set Entry Criteria to “first time a contact is added to” the “Free plan customers” segment
+1. Set the Exit Criteria as “no longer meets entry criteria”
+1. Craft a series of emails to nurture contacts to become paid.

+From there, any time I add a new contact whose plan type is Free, they’ll be automatically added to the relevant segment and entered into the automation.
+If, during the drip series, they upgrade their plan, Automation will automatically remove them from the series.